golang/website/_content/doc/modules/gomod-ref.md

 Use the `exclude` and `replace` directives to control build-time dependency resolution when building the current module.
-These directives are ignored in modules that are dependencies of the current module.
+These directives are ignored in modules that depend on the current module.

 The `replace` directive can be useful in situations such as the following: